-

 Nutritional Science Capstone Experience

 One capstone experience, supervised and approved within the major, is required of all seniors.
 The capstone explores areas of interest based on the integration of prior learning.
-The capstone requirement for Nutritional Sciences students is satisfied through the completion of NUTR 720 Community Nutrition or NUTR 751 Nutritional Biochemistry of Micronutrients in Nutrition during their senior year.
+The capstone requirement for Nutritional Sciences students is satisfied through the completion of NUTR 720 Community Nutrition or NUTR 751 Nutritional Biochemistry of Micronutrients.

-- Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, evidence-based conclusions and decisions.
+- Locate, interpret, evaluate and use professional literature to make ethical, evidence-based conclusions and decisions.

 - Apply critical thinking skills.